 With respect to long-term care home residents, effective September 17, 2021, pharmacies can submit claims for providing booster doses of the publicly funded COVID-19 vaccine to residents of long-term care homes, if certain conditions are met.
-See Questions #59-65 for more information.
+See Questions #64-70 for more information.

-In addition, effective November 25, 2021, eligible residents of long-term care homes may also receive their first and second (and, if applicable, third) COVID-19 doses administered by trained community pharmacy staff at the long-term care home in collaboration with the public health unit.
+In addition, effective November 25, 2021, eligible residents of long-term care homes may also receive COVID-19 vaccine doses administered by trained community pharmacy staff at the long-term care home in collaboration with the public health unit.

-As of December 17, 2021, staff, support workers, essential caregivers, volunteers and contractors who are working within congregate settings are eligible for first, second, (if applicable, third) and booster doses when pharmacy staff visit the home / congregate setting to administer the vaccine to residents, provided that they meet all eligibility requirements noted in the most recent Executive Officer Notice - Administration of COVID-19 vaccine in Ontario Pharmacies.
+As of December 17, 2021, staff, support workers, essential caregivers, volunteers and contractors who are working within congregate settings are eligible for COVID-19 vaccine doses when pharmacy staff visit the home / congregate setting to administer the vaccine to residents, provided that they meet all eligibility requirements noted in the most recent Executive Officer Notice - Administration of COVID-19 vaccine in Ontario Pharmacies.